 We support and follow Croydon's equal opportunities policy.
-In society many people can be undervalued and be disadvantaged because of their colour, race, culture, religion, class, gender disability or special educational needs.
+In society, many people can be undervalued and be disadvantaged because of their colour, race, culture, religion, class, gender disability or special educational needs.

 At Beulah we believe that every person should be valued, respected and have the same chance to achieve as one another.
-We are committed to ensuring there is appropriate support for children with special educational needs, children with English as an additional language as well as challenging the more able children so they all can achieve their highest levels possible.
+We are committed to ensuring there is appropriate support for children with special educational needs, children with English as an additional language as well as challenging the more able children so they can all achieve their maximum potential.